Michelle Gayle: 1993–1998

 Before she gained commercial success, Gayle sang with a rap duo called R-MOR-FUS, performing gigs at various clubs and low-key venues.

 In 1993, while she was still on the cast of EastEnders, Gayle signed with RCA Records and launched herself as a solo artist.
-Her debut single "Looking Up" reached number 11 hit.
+Her debut single "Looking Up" reached number 11.
 By 1994, she had her biggest-selling single to date, "Sweetness", which reached number 4, spent 16 weeks in the UK Singles Chart and was certified silver, selling more than 300,000 copies.
 Gayle had further chart success in 1994 with the number-26 hit "I'll Find You"; in 1995 with the number-16 "Freedom"; and the number-11 "Happy Just to Be with You" which sampled The Sugar Hill Gang's "Rapper's Delight" and Chic's "Good Times".
 These five singles were taken from Gayle's self-titled debut album Michelle Gayle, which was released in 1994, peaked at number 30 in the UK Albums Chart, and was certified gold.

 Gayle also appeared on the Childliners charity record "The Gift of Christmas" in 1995, alongside acts such as Backstreet Boys, Boyzone, E.Y.C., Sean Maguire, Deuce, Ultimate Kaos, Let Loose, East 17, Peter Andre, MN8, Dannii Minogue and many more.
 It peaked at number 9.

 Gayle returned in 1997 with her sixth single, "Do You Know", which reached number 6.
 This was followed by the song "Sensational", which reached number 14.
 Both singles were taken from Gayle's second album, Sensational, which had multiple producers, and was recorded in both London and Los Angeles.
 Despite Sensational being praised by critics, the album had disappointing sales.
 It entered the album chart at number 17, but quickly fell out of the top 40 the following week.
 Due to poor album sales, Gayle left RCA.
 During the time she was signed to the label, Gayle received three BRIT Award nominations: two in 1995 for 'Best Single' and 'Best Female Artist', and one in 1998 for 'Best Female Artist'.